 Attending an agile interview and wondering what are all the questions and discussions you will go through?
 Before attending an agile testing interview, it’s better to have an idea of the type of agile interview questions so that you can mentally prepare answers for them.

 Let’s accept, we all get a bit nervous about interviews.
 No matter how capable you are or how much experience and knowledge you possess, at the end of the day, interviews are about how do you present yourself, how well you manage to put your knowledge into answering the questions in the most suitable way.
 Hence, it is always preferable to do a bit of research before an interview.
 Revise answers, brush up our skills. ‘doing’ and ‘explaining how to do’ are two different things.
+Agile interview questions and answers can include all aspects of the Agile methodology.
+The list below will help you become a pro!

 Check out our free courses related to software development.